SCHH-Commons/presentations/website/index.md

   - GitHub Pages and Jekyll
   - Markdown
 1. Building the Site
-  - Fork (Copy) a Working Site to Get Started
+  - Clone a Working Site to Get Started
   - Customize the Cloned Site
   - Adding New Content